iterative/dvc.org/content/docs/command-reference/fetch.md

 ```

 One could do a simple `dvc fetch` to get all the data, but what if you only want
-to retrieve the data up to our third stage, `train`?
+to retrieve the data up to our third stage (`train`)?
 We can use the
 `--with-deps` (or `-d`) option:

 ```dvc